 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-The most important hormones produced by the adrenal glands are steroids, particularly aldosterone and cortisol.
+The most important hormones that are produced by the adrenal glands are steroids, particularly aldosterone and cortisol.
 These steroids play a large role in regulating your dog’s internal organs and body systems.
 Without them, your dog’s body deteriorates, leading to serious complications and even death.

 Causes of Addison’s Disease in Dogs